Financial risk management is carried out by a central treasury department under policies approved and delegated by the Board of Directors.

 Interest Rate Risk

 The Group’s policy is to target fixing a minimum of 50%–70% of interest costs for senior unsecured debt of the Group excluding Tesco Bank.
-At the year end, the percentage of interest-bearing debt at fixed rates was 88% (2016: 88%).
-The weighted average rate of interest paid on senior unsecured debt this year, excluding joint ventures and associates, was 4.08% (2016: 3.94%).
-During 2017 and 2016, net debt was managed using derivative instruments to hedge interest rate risk.
+At 24 February 2018, the percentage of interest-bearing debt at fixed rates was 90% (2017: 88%).
+The weighted average rate of interest paid on senior unsecured debt this financial year, excluding joint ventures and associates, was 4.26% (2017: 4.08%).

 Credit risk arises from cash and cash equivalents, trade and other receivables, customer deposits, financial instruments and deposits with banks and financial institutions.